Skip to main content

 2

 Understand that your Kindle library cannot be inherited.
-Hundreds or thousands of dollars in e-books are licensed, not sold, and the license terminates with the account.
-Consider sharing books through Family Library while alive.
+Hundreds or thousands of dollars of e-books are licensed, not sold, and the license terminates with the account.
+Share books through Family Library while you are alive.

 3